Frances Manwaring Caulkins: Career

 Caulkins had now become widely known to many of the leading writers, particularly of antiquarians, in different parts of the country.
 Edward Everett, Robert C. Winthrop, George Bancroft and others frequently corresponded with her, and acknowledged her ability and accuracy.
 Sylvester Judd, of Northampton, and the Hon.
 James Savage, of Boston, fully appreciated her historical knowledge, and frequently availed themselves of her stores of information respecting the early colonists of New England.
 Roger S. Baldwin and Henry White of New-Haven were among those who highly esteemed her works.
 She was elected to honorary and corresponding membership by several historical societies, which appreciated her historical researches and her accumulated antiquarian lore.
 At the time of her death, she was the only woman upon whom the Massachusetts Historical Society conferred the honor of membership.

 Religion

-It is very evident from her early writings that she fully accepted and believed the main doctrines of the Scriptures as they were received and held by her Puritan ancestors.
+It is evident from her early writings that she fully accepted and believed the main doctrines of the Scriptures as they were received and held by her Puritan ancestors.
 She was profoundly impressed with a sense of her accountability to God, and the responsibility which ever rested upon her to use the talents which He had given her.
 Within her highest aspirations, she retained a prevailing sense of subjection to the Divine Will.
 The great doctrines of religion were especially the subject of anxious thought and solemn reflection, from 1826 to 1831.
 During the latter year, she developed a deep yearning for a knowledge of God.